IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 ## Create an image pull secret

-Before installing an instance, create an image pull secret called `ibm-entitlement-key` in the namespace where you want to create an instance of the {{site.data.reuse.eem_manager}}.
+Before you install an instance, create an image pull secret that is called `ibm-entitlement-key` in the namespace where you want to create an instance of the {{site.data.reuse.eem_manager}}.
 The secret enables container images to be pulled from the registry.

 1. Obtain an entitlement key from the [IBM Container software library](https://myibm.ibm.com/products-services/containerlibrary){:target="_blank"}.
 2. Create the secret in the namespace that will be used to deploy an instance of the {{site.data.reuse.eem_manager}} as follows.